martinchernyavskiy/Notes/Math/Linear Algebra/Concepts/Study/Invertibility and Isomorphisms.md

 - Let A be an nxn matrix, then it is invertible if there exists an nxn matrix B such that AB = BA = I. Such matrix B is unique and denoted by A^-1
 <!--SR:!2025-08-28,1,230-->

+## Isomorphism
+?
+- Two vector spaces are isomorphic if there exists an invertible linear map between them, such linear map is called *isomorphism*

 ## Non-examples
 ?
 - Non-example 1: ...